microsoft/vscode-docs/docs/languages/python.md

 ## Other popular Python extensions

+The [Microsoft Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) provides all of the features described previously in this article.
 Additional Python language support can be added to VS Code by installing other popular Python extensions.
 For Jupyter support, we recommend the "Jupyter" extension from Don Jayamanne.

 1. Open the **Extensions** view (`kb(workbench.view.extensions)`).
 1. Filter the extension list by typing 'python'.